Divergent vs Convergent Thinking: What's the Difference?

 OutcomeNumerous ideas without immediate judgment.A specific, chosen solution.

-Remember that divergent and convergent thinking aren’t separate stages, but often work together iteratively.
+Convergent and divergent Thinking aren’t separate stages, but often work together iteratively.
 You may need to switch between these thinking styles multiple times to fine-tune and improve your ideas.
 Additionally, involving a mix of people with different skills and thinking styles and expertise can also help increase the quality of both your divergent and convergent thinking processes.

 Applying Divergent Thinking